Table of contents

 But we’re seeing monumental progress in the financial sector.

 At the European level, the open banking developments nearly 10 years ago were really pivotal.
-It has helped significantly in payments innovation.
-And it’s utterly essential for the embedded lending services we offer at Defacto.
+They helped significantly in payments innovation.
+And they're utterly essential for the embedded lending services we offer at Defacto.
 I’m looking forward to the new policies and regulations around open finance that are being discussed at the European level.

 In France, we have a good university system, and we produce great engineers.
 We have a high level in science, and have for a long time.
 What was missing previously was the entrepreneurial ethos.
 More and more universities and public schools are incentivizing young students to develop companies and build this spirit.
 That keeps spurring innovation and birthing new startups.